tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/概览_intl_en.md

 - **Purchase traffic resource package**
 Click **Purchase** in the **Traffic Package** statistical item to enter the LVB traffic resource package purchase page where you can purchase desired resource packages.
-> For more information on pricing, please see [Pricing Overview](https://intl.cloud.tencent.com/document/product/267/2819).
+>?
+For more information on pricing, please see [Pricing Overview](https://intl.cloud.tencent.com/document/product/267/2819).

 ### Today's data

-It displays the downstream peak bandwidth, downstream traffic usage, and number of online viewers in LVB for today.
+It displays the downstream peak bandwidth, downstream traffic usage, and number of concurrent connections in LVB for today.

 <table>
 <thead><tr><th width="20%">Statistical Item</th><th width="80%">Description</th></tr></thead>